danielsnick3/linked-blog-starter-md/Boss Fights/The Constrictor.md

 Any damage dealt from the Putrescence initiative can apply a stack of Putrescence

-Spreading Plague: As an action this creature targets a creature that has putrescence and another creature within 15 ft.
-Of that creature.
-Both creatures must succeed on a dc 15 wisdom saving throw or have their Putrescence maximized between them.
+Spreading Plague: As an action this creature targets a creature that has putrescence, in 1 round that creature will explode spreading their putrescence to each creature within 30 ft.

 Mirror Army: As an action, this creature shoots 5 arrows into the air landing around them.
 These arrows spawn small reflections of this creature that attack at the beginning of each of this creature’s initiatives.
 These attacks will always target the furthest creature.